jpforcioli/github_howto_jsonrpc_api/009_provisioning_template_management.rst

 The approach outlined here uses the ``object_template`` mechanism.
 This allows you to obtain the FortiSwitch Template's object structure, including its default values — presented symbolically where possible.
-That said, you'll still need to perform multiple API calls to determine which attributes should be removed, updated, or left unchanged.
+That said, you'll still need to perform multiple API trial-and-error calls to determine which attributes should be removed, updated, or left unchanged.

 Retrieve the object template for the FortiSwitch Template
 _________________________________________________________